 Below is a sampling of verdicts and settlements in laparoscopic cholecystectomy (lap chole) and gallbladder removal cases.
 Most of these cases involve a bile duct or other injury while removing the gallbladder.
 None of these verdicts involve da Vinci robotic surgery, but these cases are certainly growing and will start coming to trial shortly.

 Reading over the facts and verdicts below may give you an idea of the potential value of your case.
 That is why we have compiled these verdicts.
 But while we believe these cases demonstrate what we consider to be normal outcomes, each case is unique.
 Your case will present different circumstances that may alter your outcome.
 It is also important to note that this compilation is not exhaustive and we have excluded numerous cases - including defense verdicts.

 These verdicts underscore that the issue in these cases is often damages.
-Thankfully, many patients recovery quickly from these botched gallbladder surgery cases and do not have any permanent injuries.
+Thankfully, many patients recover quickly from these botched gallbladder surgery cases and do not have any permanent injuries.
 Malpractice lawyers struggle with these claims, trying to figure out where the bar should be in terms of how serious the injuries must be to bring a lawsuit.